datashield/datashield.github.com/index.md

 ### DataSHIELD IT Infrastructure

-The following figure illustrates the basic IT infrastructure that underpins DataSHIELD; it reflects a hypothetical implementation based on a pooled analysis involving data from six studies.
+The following figure illustrates a typical DataSHIELD setting for a pooled individual-level analysis; it reflects a hypothetical implementation based on a pooled analysis involving data from six studies.
 The individual-level data that provide the basis of the analysis remain on *data computers* (DCs) at their home bases.
 An additional computer is identified as the *analysis computer* (AC).
 This is the computer on which the primary statistician will type the commands to enact and control the pooled analysis.

 ![DataSHIELD](images/overviewSixStudies.png "DataSHIELD")

 A DataSHIELD method open source implementation is available based on [R](http://www.r-project.org/) and [Opal](http://wiki.obiba.org/display/OPALDOC), the [OBiBa](http://obiba.org)'s data warehouse solution for biobanks.

-Opal uses the R statistical environment to implement DataSHIELD.
-The implementation is made of the following components:
+### DataSHIELD IT Infrastructure

+The following figure illustrates the basic IT infrastructure that underpins DataSHIELD.
+The IT infrastructure required to carry out a DataSHIELD analysis comprises three main components: a computer server hosting a database (Opal), a statistical programming environment (R) and DataSHIELD R libraries installed on the servers and on the client computer.
+Opal is a core database application for biobanks and epidemiological studies developed by the Maelstrom Research group in collaboration with OBiBa, an international software development project aimed at building open source software for biobanks.
 * on the Data Computers:
   * an Opal server (with its database(s)),
   * an R server.